Italian Empire: World War I and its aftermath

 The Partition of Turkey in the Treaty of Sèvres of 1919.
 The light green marked area is the territory from Anatolia allocated to an Italian sphere of influence.
 Sèvres was overturned by the Treaty of Lausanne of 1923 where Turkey was restored to all of Anatolia.

 Dalmatia was a strategic region during World War I that both Italy and Serbia intended to seize from Austria-Hungary.
 The Treaty of London guaranteed Italy the right to annex a large portion of Dalmatia in exchange for Italy's participation on the Allied side.
 From 5–6 November 1918, Italian forces were reported to have reached Lissa, Lagosta, Sebenico, and other localities on the Dalmatian coast.
 By the end of hostilities in November 1918, the Italian military had seized control of the entire portion of Dalmatia that had been guaranteed to Italy by the Treaty of London and by 17 November had seized Fiume as well.
 In 1918, Admiral Enrico Millo declared himself Italy's Governor of Dalmatia.
 Famous Italian nationalist Gabriele D'Annunzio supported the seizure of Dalmatia, and proceeded to Zara (today's Zadar) in an Italian warship in December 1918.

-At the concluding Treaty of Versailles in 1919, Italy received less in Europe than had been promised and none overseas mandate except for a promise of colonial compensations made on 7 May 1919 during the partition of Germany's colonies between France and Britain.
+At the concluding Treaty of Versailles in 1919, Italy received less in Europe than had been promised and no overseas mandate except for a promise of colonial compensations made on 7 May 1919 during the partition of Germany's colonies between France and Britain.
 To satisfy this promise, France and Britain directly or indirectly gave Italy, from 1919 to 1935, a number of territories to expand Libya (Cufra, Sarra, Giarabub, the Aouzou strip, other lands in the Sahara), Somalia (Jubaland), the Dodecanese (Kastellorizo), and Eritrea (Raheita, the Hanish islands).
 In April 1920, it was agreed between the British and Italian foreign ministers that Jubaland would be Italy's first compensation from Britain, but London held back on the deal for several years, aiming to use it as leverage to force Italy to cede the Dodecanese to Greece.